Ebazhanov/linkedin-skill-assessments-quizzes/quickbooks/quickbooks-quiz.md

 #### Q15.
 Why would you clear the Bill Received check box when entering a bill on the Enter Bills screen?

-- [ ] You do not plan to pay the bill until closer to the due date.
+- [x] You do not plan to pay the bill until closer to the due date.
 - [ ] You do not want to print the bill.
 - [ ] There is a discrepancy in the bill received and the amount you expected.
 - [ ] An inventory item has been received, but you have not received the corresponding bill.

+>Explanation:-Because You do not want to print the bill.
+There is a discrepancy in the bill received and the amount you expected.

 #### Q16.
 How do you record a debit card purchase in QuickBooks?